 It's important for parents to understand the results of their child's evaluation before beginning to develop an IEP, and they should ask to have the evaluation explained in plain language by a qualified professional.

 Parents will want to request the evaluation summary report before meeting with other members of the team to develop the IEP.
 Reviewing the results in a comfortable environment before developing the IEP can reduce parents' stress and provide time to consider whether the results fit their own observations and experiences with their child.

 The most common treatment for learning disabilities is special education.
 Trained educators may perform a diagnostic educational evaluation assessing a child's academic and intellectual potential in addition to his or her level of academic performance.
 Once the evaluation is complete, the basic approach is to teach learning skills by building on the child's abilities and strengths, while correcting and compensating for disabilities and weaknesses.
 Other professionals such as speech and language therapists also may be involved.
 Some medications may be effective in helping the child learn by enhancing attention and concentration.
 Psychological therapies may also be used.

 Learning disabilities can be lifelong conditions.
 In some people, several overlapping learning disabilities may be apparent.
 Others may have a single, isolated learning problem that has little impact on their lives.

 Reading and writing are fundamental skills for daily living; however, it is important to emphasize other aspects of learning and expression.
 Like all people, those with dyslexia enjoy activities that tap into their strengths and interests.
-As multidimensional thinkers, visual fields such as design, art, architecture, engineering and surgery, which do not emphasize language skills, may appeal to them.
+As multidimensional thinkers, visual fields like design, art, architecture, engineering, and surgery, which do not emphasize language skills, may appeal to them.